ChilliCream/graphql-platform/website/src/blog/2020-03-18-entity-framework.md

 _Entity Framework_ is an OR-mapper from Microsoft that implements the unit-of-work pattern.
 This basically means that with _Entity Framework_ we work against a `DbContext` and once in a while commit the changes aggregated on that context to the database by invoking `SaveChanges` on the context.

-With _Entity Framework_ we can write database queries with _Linq_ and do not have deal with _SQL_ directly.
+With _Entity Framework_ we can write database queries with _LINQ_ and do not have deal with _SQL_ directly.
 This means that we can compile our database queries and can detect query errors before we run the our code.

 <!--truncate-->